afoldoe/single-resource-test/README.md

-#SUPERHERO API#
+#IMAGE GALLERY API#

 ###Author: Arielle Foldoe###

-An single resouce API that stores superhero information.
-Users can add superheroes individually or get a list of all super heroes currenty in the database.
+An single resouce API that stores web image information.
+Users can add images individually or get a list of all images currenty in the database.

 **MongoDB is required locally to use API**